-58.299G Radical Education Since the Sixties S1 or S2 L2
+58.299G Radical Education Since the Sixties

 The literature of the radical education movement since 1960, concentrating specifically on the emerging themes, the rapid changes in developments, and the change in focus from polemical tracts towards a growing concern with underlying philosophical and methodological issues.
 Detailed philosophical examination of those later issues.